apnadkarni/blt/doc/tree.rst

     label.

   **-real**
     Compare the nodes as real numbers.
+This is useful for comparing fields that are real numbers (see the **-key** switch).

   **-recurse**
     Recursively sort the entire subtree rooted at *node*.

   **-reorder**
-    Recursively sort subtrees for each node.  **Warning**.
-Unlike the normal flat sort, where a list of nodes is returned, this will reorder the tree.
+    Recursively sort subtrees for each node.

+    Warning: This changes the order of the nodes in the tree.
+Without this switch a list of sorted nodes is returned but the actual of the nodes is unchanged.

 *treeName* **tag add** *tag* ?\ *node* ... ?
   Adds the tag to one of more nodes. *Tag* is an arbitrary string